barsikus007/NAS/README.md

 8. Wait for containers to be in a healthy state, then stop some of them to patch `docker compose stop organizr && ./bin/appdata_patcher.sh && docker compose up -d organizr`
 9. Configure web applications manually as indicated in the section below

+### P.S

+- duckdns is hardcoded, to use other provider, change `.env`, `compose.yaml` and `traefik/traefik.yml`
+- devices: compose sections
-- P.S.
-Do not forget to adapt jellyfin compose config to your hardware decoders
+  - adapt jellyfin compose config to your hardware decoders
-- P.S.
-Do not forget to add your disks to scrutiny compose config
+  - add your disks to scrutiny compose config
 - TODO `subo bash -c 'echo "ignore-warnings ARM64-COW-BUG" >> ${APPDATA_VOLUME?}/gitlab/data/redis/redis.conf'`

 ## GUI configuration